NASA-AMMOS/AIT-GUI/doc/source/developer_info.rst

 Update the project documentation to use the correct version names.
 The `conf.py <https://github.jpl.nasa.gov/bliss/bliss-gui/blob/master/doc/source/conf.py>`_ file contains a **version** and **release** option.
 Both of these should be updated to point to the version number for this release.
 The appropriate version number must also be set in the project's **setup.py** file and the `package.json <https://github.jpl.nasa.gov/bliss/bliss-gui/blob/master/bliss/gui/static/package.json>`_ file.
 Commit and push these changes to master.

+You will need to generate the latest bundled static files for release.
+From the **bliss/gui/static** folder you can run a build with **npm run build**.
+Be sure to commit and push these changes as well.

 Generate Release Notes
 ^^^^^^^^^^^^^^^^^^^^^^